 All of the products in this review are all-mountain, but some are more specialized and perform better than others in certain terrain.
 The Head Great Joy wins Top Pick Award because it is the most fun to carve on-piste.
-Its dramatic sidecut profile springs you in and out of 15.3-meter turns and its full sidewall construction provides great edge hold.
+Its dramatic sidecut profile springs you in and out of 15.3-meter turns and its full sidewall construction provides excellent edge hold.
 Our testers love to carve snappy turns on this model.
 Although the Great Joy's stood out for carving, they can surf powder too!
 Their exaggerated fat tips and plump 100mm waist have great float in deep powder.
 Our expert testers tried these in a longer length, and we would suggest sizing up if you're on the fence in choosing a length.

-Short turn radius
+Small turn radius

-Fun in the powder
+A joy in the powder

-Can be hooky in crud and bumps
+Could be better in crud and bumps

 Analysis and Test Results